foss-for-synopsys-dwc-arc-processors/synopsys-tensorflow/tensorflow/lite/delegates/MetaWareNN/README.md

 #### To create ONNX Proto from MWNNGraph by loading TFLite Models[Default flow]
    1. By default, `INFERENCE_ENGINE` flag is set to zero in metawarenn_lib/metawarenn_common.h, which will create ONNXProto directly from MWNNGraph and store it in inference/op_onnx_models
    2. Enable `INFERENCE_ENGINE` flag in metawarenn_lib/metawarenn_common.h, to convert MWNNGraph to ExecutableGraph and then create Inference Engine & Execution Context and finally creates the output ONNXProto in inference/op_onnx_models for model verification
-   ### To Invoke the NNAC & EVGENCNN Script to generate the EV Binary file - Outdated [Not tested after MWNNGraph update to ONNX format]
+   ### To Invoke the NNAC & EVGENCNN Script to generate the EV Binary file - Outdated & Optional [Not tested after MWNNGraph update to ONNX format]
    1. Enable INVOKE_NNAC in tensorflow/lite/delegates/MetaWareNN/builders/model_builder.h line no: 22
    2. Update tensorflow/lite/delegates/MetaWareNN/inference/env.sh file
       i.
 Set the path to ARC/ directory in lino no: 11